 • DMA, State University of New York-Stonybrook

-Caroline Hartig is the professor of clarinet at The Ohio State University.
-An acclaimed clarinet soloist and recording artist, she has performed throughout the United States, Europe, and Asia.
-She has appeared as soloist with orchestras and contemporary music ensembles and as a recitalist in major concert halls in New York City and abroad including Carnegie Hall, Weill Recital Hall, Merkin Concert Hall, the Fritz Reiner Center for Contemporary Music, Symphony Hall (Boston); Tokyo, Japan; Munich, Germany; and Perugia, Italy.
-She has performed with the Indianapolis Symphony Orchestra, Indianapolis Chamber Orchestra, Boston Philharmonic and New Hampshire Music Festival Orchestra.
+Caroline Hartig, professor of clarinet at The Ohio State University, is an internationally acclaimed clarinet soloist, recording artist and pedagogue.
+She has appeared as soloist with orchestras and contemporary music ensembles and performed in major venues throughout the United States, Europe and Asia, including Carnegie Hall, Weill Recital Hall, Merkin Concert Hall, Symphony Hall (Boston), the Fritz Reiner Center for Contemporary Music, Tokyo, Munich, Perugia, Tel Aviv, and Jerusalem.
+She has also performed with numerous ensembles such as the Indianapolis Symphony Orchestra, Indianapolis Chamber Orchestra, Boston Philharmonic, and the New Hampshire Music Festival Orchestra.

 People Filters: